scalan/scalan.github.io/idioms.md

 `transform` without rewriting (more precisely with `NoRewriting` rewriter) can be considered as identity transformation because it produces a new graph, which is alpha-equivalent to the original.

-Staged Transformation by re-evaluation idiom allows to implementent [multi-stage compilation pipeline](#Idiom).
+Staged Transformation by re-evaluation idiom allows to implementent [Multi-stage Compilation Pipeline](#Idiom).

 <a name="Idiom7"></a>
 ### Idiom 7: Type Virtualization